 Is Unclutter Worth It?

 It depends on which feature attracts you the most in Unclutter, for me personally, I love the clipboard the most.
 Previously, I also used the Paste app to manage clipboard history.
 While Unclutter is more like a toolbox for clipboard, files, and notes, and more powerful than Paste.

 Unclutter is a great utility toolbox for clipboard, files, and notes.
-It’s very simple to use and able to help you more efficiency.
+It’s very simple to use and able to help you more efficiently.
 Try it and see how it can help you.